msekara/ness-monitor/README.md

 # ness-monitor
 Ness Alarm monitoring via IP232 for D8X/D16X

-A very simple alarm notification that sends emails on alarm events.
+A very simple alarm notification app that sends emails on alarm events.

 ness-status.sh script connects to Ness IP232 and writes raw events to the local file ("events" file). ness-monitor.path monitors the file "events" and on a file change, calls ness-monitor.service, which in turn executes ness-monitor.sh script.